commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

       IF PEEK($D9)<>40 THEN SYS $FF5F : REM SWITCH TO 40 CHARACTER MODE
       IF PEEK($D9)<>80 THEN SYS $FF5F : REM SWITCH TO 80 CHARACTER MODE

+In BASIC, the contents of files can be directly loaded into VRAM with the `LOAD` statement.
+When a secondary address greater than one is used, the KERNAL will now load the file into the VERA's VRAM address space.
+The first two bytes of the file are used as lower 16 bits of the address.
+The upper 4 bits are `(SA-2) & 0x0ff` where `SA` is the secondary address.

+Examples:

+	  10 REM LOAD VERA SETTINGS
+	  20 LOAD"VERA.BIN",1,18 : REM SET ADDRESS TO $FXXXX
+	  30 REM LOAD TILES
+	  40 LOAD"TILES.BIN",1,3 : REM SET ADDRESS TO $1XXXX
+	  50 REM LOAD MAP
+      60 LOAD"MAP.BIN",1,2 : REM SET ADDRESS TO $0XXXX

 ### Internal Representation